-In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?
+In this post, we will discuss writing a re-runnable SQL Server query.
+So, what is a re-runnable SQL query?

 Notice that here we have this create table script.
-This is going to create the table TblDoctors.
+This script is going to create the table TblDoctors.

 USE Demo